 Throughout the committee process, the Labor and Workforce Development Agency (LDWA) was an active participant in the regional meetings.
-LDWA showed interest in exploring a statewide apprenticeship program aimed at developing talent for the tourism industry and expanding recruitment efforts into diverse and underserved communities.
+LDWA showed interest throughout the engagement process in exploring a statewide apprenticeship program aimed at developing talent for the tourism industry and expanding recruitment efforts into diverse and underserved communities.